 But you can get an email saying, “We are sorry to inform you that your access to Payoneer’s Global Payment Service has been discontinued” and the money they have from your client or customer gets returned.

-The problem we have here is not that our ability to use Payoneer was discontinued but that there is no recourse and not any helpful information.
+The problem we have here is not that our ability to use Payoneer was discontinued but that there is no recourse nor any helpful information why this would happen.

 This is just one experience and not isolated to Payoneer, but it makes us all the more keen for you to be aware of what we found when we analysed the reviews.

 Fortunately, Payoneer also has some strong competitors you might want to know about.

 3. How does Payoneer Work?